payabvashlab/SlicerDeid/README.md

 - Step 3: Remove Identifiable Metadata Tags
 List of all tags we check and remove:
-<a href="https://github.com/payabvashlab/SlicerDeid/documents/DICOM header removal.pdf"> DICOM header removal.pdf </a>
+<a href="https://github.com/payabvashlab/SlicerDeid/documents/dicomTags.pdf"> DICOM header removal.pdf </a>
 Every DICOM tag listed in the Tables need to be replaced by "Anonymized" - except the ones marked with green highlighter

 - Step 4: Blurring Facial Features with Morphology-Based Image Processing